Brewynn/feedback/README.md

 You can watch this tutorial about [clean code](https://www.youtube.com/watch?v=WrbDaqKyhP4).

 ### Object-oriented programming (OOP)
-One of reasons most important thing in this project is use `Object-oriented programming`.
+One of the reasons most important thing in this project is use `Object-oriented programming`.
 You should know some concept about `Object-oriented programming` like `inherit`, `attributes`, `methods`, `instance or object`, `method constructor`, `varibles class`, `varibles instance`, `polymorphism`...etc.
 If you want, you can watch this tutorial to have some idea what I'm talking about [PDO](https://www.youtube.com/watch?v=5Ohme4A2Weg&list=PLU8oAlHdN5BlvPxziopYZRd55pdqFwkeS&index=24).